-Fellows will benefit from dedicated didactic sessions for the Surgical Critical Care Fellowship while at Reading Hospital.
-These sessions include a monthly Surgical Critical Care Journal Club, a monthly Surgical Critical Care Board Review Session, and the Department of Surgery M&M twice per month.
-They will also benefit from Critical Care Grand Rounds, which will include all aspects of critical care, including neurocritical care and medical critical care.
+Fellows benefit from dedicated didactic sessions while at Reading Hospital, as well as the educational programming conducted by our affiliated sites.
+These sessions include a weekly lecture based on the Decker Curriculum, a monthly Surgical Critical Care Journal Club, and the Department of Surgery M&M twice per month.
+Fellows get experience in quality and performance improvement through the trauma and acute care surgery peer review meetings.
+They also benefit from Critical Care Grand Rounds, which will include all aspects of critical care, including neurocritical care and medical critical care.
 The fellows will be expected to give Critical Care Grand Rounds once during their year of training.

 Prior to graduation, fellows are required to perform scholarly activity which may come in the form of both quality improvement and research projects.
 The full gamut of resources at Reading Hospital will be at the fellows' disposal to fulfill this requirement.
 Fellows will get experience in developing or updating a clinical management guideline during the year, including literature review, crafting the document, and finally education and implementation management.